MFahadSohail/EECS4404_Project/README.md

-Project Overview
+📌 Project Overview

 This project explores the design and development of machine learning and accessibility-focused applications that address real-world problems in education, accessibility, healthcare, and safety.
-The applications are proposed, discussed, and evaluated within a collaborative team setting.

 The main focus of our group was the Braille Text-to-Audio Translator, an innovative solution aimed at enhancing accessibility for individuals with visual impairments by automatically detecting and translating Braille characters into audio in real time.

-Applications Proposed
+💡 Applications Proposed

-System of Recommendations for Education
+1. System of Recommendations for Education

-Application designed to recommend study paths for students based on their interests.
+An application designed to recommend study paths for students based on their interests.

-Braille Text-to-Audio Translator (Chosen Project)
+2. Braille Text-to-Audio Translator (Chosen Project)

 Target: Recognize and read Grade 1 Braille from images.